liamrosenfeld/resume/resume.typ

   when: "Released 2020",
   writeup: link("https://liamrosenfeld.com/projects/iconology")[Writeup],
   description: [
-    - macOS app to stream-line the process of icon generation with 6.5k downloads
+    - macOS app to streamline the process of icon generation with 6.5k downloads
     - Built using AppKit, CoreGraphics, and SwiftUI
   ],
   isDigital: isDigital